dask/dask-ml/docs/source/hyper-parameter-search.rst

 This case happens when there aren't many hyperparameters to search and the data is small, or if the search can run reasonably well on your laptop.

-Scikit-learn handles this case:
+Scikit-learn can handle this case:

 .. autosummary::
    sklearn.model_selection.GridSearchCV
    sklearn.model_selection.RandomizedSearchCV

+Dask-ML also has some drop in replacements for the Scikit-learn versions that works well with Dask.

+.. autosummary::
+   dask_ml.model_selection.GridSearchCV
+   dask_ml.model_selection.RandomizedSearchCV

+These models work well with Dask Arrays/DataFrames.
+By default, these estimators will pass the entire dataset to ``fit`` even if a Dask Array/DataFrame is passed.
+More details are in ":ref:`hyperparameter.drop-in`".

+These estimators make some progress into hyperparameter searches that are "compute constrained" or "memory constrained".
+Details on the cases are mentioned below in ":ref:`hyperparameter.mem-ncpu`"and ":ref:`hyperparameter.cpu-nmem`".

+.. _hyperparameter.mem-ncpu:

 Memory constrained, but not compute constrained
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This case happens when the data is large but there aren't many hyperparameters to search over.

-Dask-ML has some drop in replacements for the Scikit-learn versions:
+The data doesn't fit in memory, so it makes sense to call ``partial_fit`` on each chunk of a Dask Array/Dataframe.
+These estimators do that, possibly with some configuration:

 .. autosummary::
+   dask_ml.model_selection.IncrementalSearchCV
+   dask_ml.model_selection.RandomizedSearchCV
    dask_ml.model_selection.GridSearchCV
-   dask_ml.model_selection.RandomizedSearchCV

-These estimators call ``fit`` on the data provided.
-The data provided to ``fit`` should fit in the memory of one worker.
-By default, they score different models by training estimators in parallel and averaging their scores.
-They avoid unnecessary computation by avoiding repeated work (i.e., in pipelines).
-More detail is in :ref:`hyperparameter.drop-in`.
+More detail on these estimators is in ":ref:`hyperparameter.incremental`".

-This estimator mirrors randomized or grid search by default but generalizes to larger datasets by training each model on the entire dataset.

-.. autosummary::
-   dask_ml.model_selection.IncrementalSearchCV

-It does this by calling ``partial_fit`` on each chunk of the data.
-This estimator cannot perform repeated cross-validation like :class:`~dask_ml.model_selection.RandomizedSearchCV` or :class:`~dask_ml.model_selection.GridSearchCV`.
-More detail is in :ref:`hyperparameter.incremental`.
+These estimators call ``partial_fit`` on each chunk of the data.
+A requirement for :class:`~dask_ml.model_selection.GridSearchCV` and :class:`~dask_ml.model_selection.RandomizedSearchCV` to call ``partial_fit`` on each chunk is that the model passed has to be wrapped with :class:`~dask_ml.wrappers.Incremental`.

-.. _hyperparameter.compute-not-memory-constrained:
+.. _hyperparameter.cpu-nmem:

 Compute constrained, but not memory constrained
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This case happens when the data is small (or fits on in the memory of one machine) but there are a lot of hyperparameters to search.
-An example of this is a neural network to learn MNIST: it's a pretty small dataset (about 44MB) but requires a neural network and all the associated hyperparameters.
+We recommend use of this class:

 .. autosummary::
    dask_ml.model_selection.HyperbandSearchCV

+More detail on this estimators is in ":ref:`hyperparameter.adaptive`".
+Details on exactly how to use this classifier and the rule-of-thumb to determine the input parameters to Hyperband are mentioned in ":ref:`hyperparameter.hyperband-params`".

+Two other classes address "compute constrained but not memory constrained" searches.
+However, they are more difficult to use:

+.. autosummary::
    dask_ml.model_selection.SuccessiveHalvingSearchCV

-These searches can reduce time to solution by (cleverly) deciding which parameters to evaluate.
-These searches *adapt* to history to decide which parameters to continue evaluating.

-.. autosummary::
    dask_ml.model_selection.IncrementalSearchCV

-For this case, :class:`~dask_ml.model_selection.IncrementalSearchCV` can also be used with ``decay_rate=1``.
-This will vaguely mirror the number of ``partial_fit`` calls on each model performed by :class:`~dask_ml.model_selection.SuccessiveHalvingSearchCV`.
-Use of :class:`~dask_ml.model_selection.IncrementalSearchCV` to replace the most aggressive bracket of :class:`~dask_ml.model_selection.HyperbandSearchCV` might find good models.
+All of these searches can reduce time to solution by (cleverly) deciding which parameters to evaluate.
+That is, these searches *adapt* to history to decide which parameters to continue evaluating.
+All of these estimators support ignoring models models with decreasing score via the ``patience`` and ``tol`` parameters.

+To be useful for this class, :class:`~dask_ml.model_selection.IncrementalSearchCV` requires ``decay_rate=1``.
+To see why this `might` be useful, see the "Notes" section of :class:`~dask_ml.model_selection.IncrementalSearchCV`.

+:class:`~dask_ml.model_selection.GridSearchCV` and
+:class:`~dask_ml.model_selection.RandomizedSearchCV` avoid repeated work, which is especially useful with expensive preprocessing.
+This relies on the model being an instance of :class:`~sklearn.pipeline.Pipeline`.
+See ":ref:`avoid-repeated-work`" for more detail.

 Compute and memory constrained
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This case happens when the dataset is larger than memory and there are many parameters to search.

-See :ref:`hyperparameter.compute-not-memory-constrained`.
-These estimators also work with larger-than-memory datasets.
+In this case, it's useful to have strong support for Dask Arrays/DataFrames `and` to decide which models to continue training.

+See :ref:`hyperparameter.cpu-nmem` for detail.
+:class:`~dask_ml.model_selection.HyperbandSearchCV`
+:class:`~dask_ml.model_selection.SuccessiveHalvingSearchCV` and
+:class:`~dask_ml.model_selection.IncrementalSearchCV` are all useful for this case.

 .. _hyperparameter.drop-in: